 The Costa Rica dry season is the most popular time to travel to the country.
 It is also referred to as the Costa Rica high season.

 You can expect sunny, hot days with almost no chance of rain.
 However, because it is the most popular time to visit Costa Rica there are some things you should know in order to get the most out of your visit.

 So, let’s go through everything you need to know about this time of year.

-When is Dry Season?
+When is the Costa Rica Dry Season?

-Dry season in Costa Rica runs from usually around mid-December through April.
+The dry season in Costa Rica runs from usually around mid-December through April.
 This time of year should be dry, hot, and with almost zero rain.

 What Can I Expect by Month?

 In early to mid-December the rains stop.
 This is a great time to visit if you want to still experience everything being lush and green but without rain.
 However, towards the end of the month hotels start filling up as everyone goes on winter holidays.

 In January you can expect the weather in Costa Rica to be hot, hot, hot and dry.
 Everything should be still somewhat green.